-The new school access road intersects perpendicularly with the new road at a commercial driveway, with a stop sign and stop bar on the access road.
-In the Phase 1 configuration the intersection will be a 90-degree turn, with no conflicting vehicular movements requiring sight distance evaluation.
-The final build-out of the arterial will result in a tee intersection, stop controlled on the access road.
-Sight distances were evaluated for a school bus stopped at the stop sign.
+The new school access road intersects perpendicularly with the new road at a commercial driveway forming a tee intersection, with a stop sign and stop bar on the access road.
+Although there will initially be no significant traffic west of the intersection in Phase 1 (since it is a dead-end street with no access), sight distances were analyzed for the final built-out condition for a school bus stopped at the stop sign.
 Recommended sight distances for this intersection were calculated, using AASHTO Equation 9-1, to be 490 ft. to the right and 440 ft. to the left.
 The 490 ft. sight-line to the right is unobstructed by roadway geometry or slopes.
-The 440 ft. sight-line to the left will cross the inside of a future horizontal curve (based on our assumption of the future alignment).
-Design of the future roadway will need to accommodate the recommended sight distance from the access road for safe and smooth operation.
-No inherent sight distance problems are predicted with our current assumptions regarding the future alignment.
+The 440 ft. sight-line to the left crosses a cut slope inside the horizontal curve on the new road.
+Using roadway corridor modeling and profile analysis this area will be designed to maintain the 440 ft sight-line that will be required in the future.